open-viva/endpoints/readme.md

 ```
 then scrape the html
 ### colloqui generali
-classeviva doesn't have a web api for colloqui generali, but it uses PHPSESSID, webidentity adn webrole.
+classeviva doesn't have a web api for colloqui generali, but it uses PHPSESSID, webidentity and webrole.
 so you will need a tool to scrape the html and export that data in a json.
 - **<code>GET</code> https://web.spaggiari.eu/fml/app/default/genitori_colloqui_generali.php**
 #### how to request (example)